 Frequently Asked Questions

-With so many changes come lots of questions.
 If your question isn't answered here, please email us at email@example.com

 Am I guaranteed housing next year?